Chloroprene vs. Nitrile Gloves

 Chloroprene has a tensile strength rating of 10 Mpa before aging, and retains that same strength after aging.
 Elongation after aging is 650% verses 750% before.
 What does this mean?
 The glove wont tear under extended wear, and it conforms to the fit of your hand.

-A 6.0 mil chloroprene glove is more comfortable than an equally thick nitrile glove.
-And, you wont compromise dexterity.
-If the gloves aren’t comfortable, workers could be exposed to harmful materials due wanting relief from irritation.
-Understandable.
+A 6.0 mil thick chloroprene glove is more comfortable than an equally thick latex glove.
+And you won’t compromise dexterity.
+Some people benefit from wearings cotton or nylon glove liners to protect their skin from irritation.

-Chloroprene has exceptional chemical resistance.
-You can see the full chart here.
-And, chloroprene gloves sold at Harmony are produced in ISO 9001 cleanroom environments, meaning you can expect consistent protection.
+Chloroprene has exceptional chemical resistance and you can see the full chart here.
+Expect consistent protection from chloroprene gloves, especially gloves that are produced in ISO 9001 cleanroom environments.
+Producing gloves in cleanroom settings yields lower defect rates.